stephencweiss/stephencharlesweiss.com/content/blog/2019-08-12/reduce-module-clutter.md

 tags: ['node','import','require', 'best practices']
 ---

-I’ve developed a peculiar habit.
-I knew I’d developed it, but didn’t know it was peculiar until my lead asked me about it this morning.
+I've developed a peculiar habit.
+I knew I'd developed it, but didn't know it was peculiar until my lead asked me about it this morning.

-When organizing my files, I’m quick to add a subdirectory to house even a single module.
+When organizing my files, I'm quick to add a subdirectory to house even a single module.

-Here’s an example of a folder structure for my `Property` directory.
-It’s a fairly typical example of this habit:
+Here's an example of a folder structure for my `Property` directory.
+It's a fairly typical example of this habit:
 ```
 $ tree
 .